 Out and about in Montreal.
 Here it is Douglas Ball in a backyard.
 Thorsten Overgaard with Leica M9 and Leica 50mm Noctilux-M f/1.0

 And when we walked Montreal the first day to shoot portraits and street, we stumbled into the store of former Dior designer Helmer Joseph.
-He agreed to prepare two dresses for us for the next days model shoot, featuring Joy Villa as the model for the workshops in September-October.
+He agreed to prepare two dresses for us for the next days model shoot.

 Playing around with acessories and styles.
-Larry Wiedel gets a new look by the help of model Joy Villa.
+Larry Wiedel gets a new look by the help of model Joy.

 Photo by Douglas Ball.

-Haute Couture designer Helmer Joseph fitting a dress on model Joy Villa.
+Haute Couture designer Helmer Joseph fitting a dress.
 Leica M9 with Leica 50mm Noctilux-M f/1.0

 Apart from many intersting sights and contacts we made, we also looked for a location for next days model shoot.
 We looked at the rooftop of our building, which was unfortunately locked off.
 But in persuing locations, we stumbled into a neighbor who offered us his studio on the 4th floor.
 It wasn't exactly what we were looking for, but he knew the fellow with the key, and within 10 minutes we had rooftop access and could get on with our project.